string-dot-byte/Text-Glitcher-Lua/README.md

-# File preparation, this is not ready yet.
-Writing documentation as development goes

 # Text-Glitcher-Lua

 Text-Glitcher is a Roblox module which permits you to have glitched text effect with some symbols.
 Great use for horror type games or perhaps to give a cool effect.